TABLE OF CONTENTS

 What Makes the Best Invoice Software?

-Great invoice management software has features that turn the chore of tracking accounts payable/ receivable into a streamlined, straightforward process.
+A great invoice system for small business has features that turn the chore of tracking accounts payable/receivable into a streamlined, straightforward process.

 The best invoice software allows business owners to: